aws-samples/amazon-bedrock-samples/agents-for-bedrock/use-case-examples/fashion-agent/README.md

 1. Clone the GitHub repository
 2. Complete prerequisites and grant sufficient permissions
-3. (Optional) If using the image lookup feature, execute code snippets in `Create_OSS.ipynb` to create a vector store and use the Titan Multi-modal Embedding model to embed and store sample images
+3. (Optional) If using the image lookup feature, execute code snippets in `Create_OSS_vectorstore.ipynb` to create a vector store and use the Titan Multi-modal Embedding model to embed and store sample images
 4. Execute code snippets in `Create_Agent.ipynb` to create the infrastructure and build the agent
 5. Run the Streamlit UI to interact with the agent: `streamlit run frontend/app.py`